cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/members/scope.md

 # Role scopes

-When you assign roles to account members, you can scope these roles to apply to all domains or various combinations of included and excluded domains.
+When you assign domain specific roles to account members, you can scope these roles to apply to all domains or various combinations of included and excluded domains.

 ---